VolksRat71/after-effects-mcp-enhanced/IMPROVEMENTS.md

   ]
 })

-// Copy all animation from one layer to another mcp__after-effects-mcp__copyAnimation({
+// Copy all animation from one layer to another - WORKING! mcp__after-effects-mcp__copyAnimation({
   sourceLayer: "blue.png",
   targetLayers: ["green.png", "orange.png"],